 - allowed to copy adult dogs in learning appropriate toilet habits

 - natural ears and tail (this makes public access for our clients much less difficult)

 - highly sociable and confident around new things

 - within about 200 miles of Washington D.C.

 We realize that breeders who are conscious of all of these things love their breed.
 We understand your commitment to your puppies and their futures, and we are cognizant of how much we are asking in requesting a donation of a puppy from one of your litters.

 It’s hard to express what a service dog means to his partner, and what your contribution to that person’s life would be.
 You have raised dogs for many years and you know the special bond you achieve with a working dog partner.
 Imagine if that dog was your lifeline as well as your companion!
 Your gift of a puppy could make that happen for one of our heroes.
-And of course, your kennel would be acknowledged on our website and in our promotional materials.
+And of course, your kennel would be acknowledged on our website and at the dog’s graduation.

 If you could donate a well-bred and well-raised puppy to our program, now or in the future, please contact us at email@example.com or call 1-888-570-8653.
 We would love the opportunity to tell you more about our program and goals and about the life your puppy would lead.
 Thank you for considering us.